amirjebbeli75/amirjebbeli75/README.md

 * Psychology and Genetics (Medical)

 ## Key Projects & Research
-* **Persian Indirect Threat Detection (March 2026 - Present):** Conducting a Natural Language Processing research project focused on developing a standard model for detecting threatening sentences containing indirect threats in Persian texts.
-## Key Projects & Research
-* **Persian Indirect Threat Detection (March 2026 - Present):** Conducting a Natural Language Processing research project focused on developing a standard model for detecting threatening sentences containing indirect threats in Persian texts.
+* **Persian Indirect Threat Detection (March 2026 - Present):** Conducting an NLP research project focused on developing a standard model to detect threatening sentences containing indirect threats in Persian texts.
-* **Intelligent Prompt-Based Planner (Fall 2025):** Acted as the AI Specialist in developing a smart planning system featuring integrated calendar management and notifications.
+* **Intelligent Prompt-Based Planner (Fall 2025):** Served as the AI Specialist in developing a smart planning system featuring integrated calendar management and automated notifications.
-* **Automated Football Video Captioning (Fall 2024):** Utilized Deep Learning models on the SoccerNet dataset to generate automated captions for football footage.
+* **Automated Football Video Captioning (Fall 2024):** Applied Deep Learning models on the SoccerNet dataset to generate automated captions for football footage.
 * **Human Genome CNV Analysis (Fall 2024):** Analyzed and visualized Copy Number Variations (CNV) within the human genome.
 * **Intelligent Search Agent (Winter 2023):** Designed a smart agent for discovering, retrieving, and transporting objects within a constrained grid environment using local sensors.
 * **Machine Learning & AI Implementations (Fall 2023):**
   * Built a Reinforcement Learning agent from scratch to control a lunar lander in the Lunar Lander environment.
   * Implemented a Multi-Layer Perceptron (MLP) for function approximation, noise robustness analysis, and image denoising (USPS dataset).
-  * Categorized image data using Support Vector Machines (SVM) with Linear, RBF, and Polynomial kernels, comparing performance against Neural Networks.
+  * Classified image data using Support Vector Machines (SVM) with Linear, RBF, and Polynomial kernels, and compared the performance against Neural Networks.
   * Developed a Decision Tree Classifier manually, utilizing Entropy and Gini impurity metrics.
   * Applied Genetic Programming (GP) to discover mathematical functions using basic arithmetic and trigonometric operators in 1D and 2D spaces.
   * Implemented the Minimax Algorithm with Alpha-Beta Pruning for a two-player board game.